cockroachdb/docs/src/current/v24.1/disaster-recovery-overview.md

 As you evaluate CockroachDB's disaster recovery features, consider your organization's requirements for the amount of tolerable data loss and the acceptable length of time to recover.

-- Recovery Point Objective (RPO): The maximum amount of data loss (measured by time) that an organization can tolerate losing data.
+- Recovery Point Objective (RPO): The maximum amount of data loss (measured by time) that an organization can tolerate.
 - Recovery Time Objective (RTO): The maximum length of time it should take to restore normal operations following an outage.

 For example, when you use backups: